Saturation-IO/saturation-js/VIBE.md

 # 🚀 Quick Start: Build a Saturation App with Claude Code

-Want to quickly test the Saturation SDK in a React app?
-Copy this prompt into Claude Code to create a simple "Hello World" app that connects to your Saturation workspace.
+Want to quickly test the Saturation SDK in a Next.js app?
+Copy this prompt into Claude Code to create a simple "Hello World" app that connects to your Saturation workspace and is ready to deploy on Vercel.
 The app will be created in your current directory.

 ## The Simple Prompt

-Copy and paste this entire prompt into Claude Code, replacing `YOUR_API_KEY_HERE` with your actual Saturation API key:
+Copy and paste this entire prompt into Claude Code:

 ```
 First, read the Saturation SDK README to understand the library:
 https://github.com/Saturation-IO/saturation-js/blob/main/README.md

-Then create a simple single-page React application in the CURRENT DIRECTORY (do NOT create a new folder) with:
+Then create a simple Next.js application in the CURRENT DIRECTORY (do NOT create a new folder) with:
-- Vite as the build tool
+- Next.js 14+ with App Router
-- React with TypeScript
+- TypeScript
 - @saturation-api/js SDK for API calls
+- Environment variables for secure API key storage

 Create a minimal app that:
-1. Connects to the Saturation API
+1. Connects to the Saturation API using server-side API calls
 2. Fetches the list of projects
 3. Displays "Hello World!
 You have X projects" where X is the actual count
 4. Lists the project names as simple bullet points

-Use this Saturation API configuration:
+Set up the API configuration:
-- API Key: YOUR_API_KEY_HERE
+- Create a .env.local file with SATURATION_API_KEY environment variable
+- Use the API key from the environment variable (never hardcode it)
 - Base URL: https://api.saturation.io/api/v1
+- Add .env.local to .gitignore

-The entire app should be in a single App.tsx file with:
+The app should have:
-- No routing, no multiple pages
-- No fancy UI libraries
+- A single page at app/page.tsx
+- Server component for data fetching (no client-side API calls)
-- Just basic HTML and minimal inline styles
+- Basic HTML and minimal Tailwind CSS styles (Next.js includes it by default)
-- Show "Loading..." while fetching
+- Show "Loading..." state while fetching
-- Show any errors if they occur

-Make it as simple as possible - like a true Hello World example.
+- Proper error handling with error boundaries

+Make it production-ready for Vercel deployment:
+- Ensure all API calls are server-side
+- Include proper TypeScript types
+- Add a .env.example file showing required environment variables

 After creating the app, provide clear instructions on:
-1. How to configure the API key (where to find it in the code)
+1. How to set up the .env.local file with the API key
 2. How to install dependencies and run the development server
+3. How to deploy to Vercel (including environment variable setup)
-3. What the app does and what the user should expect to see
+4. What the app does and what the user should expect to see
-4. Any troubleshooting tips for common issues
+5. Security best practices for API key management
 ```

 ## What You'll Get

 This prompt will create a minimal "Hello World" app with:

-- ✨ **Simple Setup**: React + TypeScript + Vite (no complexity)
+- ✨ **Production-Ready**: Next.js + TypeScript with server-side rendering
+- 🔒 **Secure**: API key stored in environment variables, never exposed to client
 - 📝 **Basic Output**: Just text showing your project count and names
-- 🔌 **API Integration**: Working connection to your Saturation workspace
+- 🔌 **API Integration**: Server-side connection to your Saturation workspace
+- ☁️ **Deploy-Ready**: Configured for one-click Vercel deployment
 - 🎯 **Learning Friendly**: Perfect for testing the SDK or starting development

 ## Before You Start